tock/tock/doc/reference/trd-appid.md

 determine if a process submitted to run will collide with a running process's application identifier.

-7 Short IDs and the `Compress` trait
+8 Short IDs and the `Compress` trait
 ===============================

 While `TbfFooterV2Credentials` typically define the identity and credentials of an application, they are typically large data structures that are too large to store in RAM.
-When parts of the kernel wish to apply application-based security or access policies, they need a concise way to represent these policies.
-Requiring policies to be encoded in terms of application credentials (or application identifiers) is extremely costly: a table, for example, that says that only applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
+When parts of the kernel wish to apply security or access policies based on Application Identifiers, they need a concise way to represent these policies.
+Requiring policies to be encoded in terms of Application Identifiers is extremely costly: a table, for example, that says that only Applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
 If there are multiple such security policies through the kernel, they must each store this information.

-The `Compress` trait provides a mechanism to map the application identifier defined by application credentials to a small (32-bit) integer, which can be used throughout the kernel as an identifier for security policies.
-For example, suppose that a device wants to grant access to all application binaries signed by a certain 3072-bit RSA key.
-The `Compress` trait can map all such `TbfFooterV2Credentials` to a known identifier.
-This identifier is stored in the process structure.
+The `Compress` trait provides a mechanism to map an Application Identifier to a small (32-bit) integer called a Short ID.
+Short IDs can be used throughout the kernel as an identifier for security policies.
+For example, suppose that a device wants to grant access to all Userspace Binaries signed by a certain 3072-bit RSA key K and has no other security policies.
+The Credentials Checking Policy only accepts `Rsa3072KeyWithID` credentials with key K. The `Compress` trait implementation assigns a Short ID as the ID stored in the credentials.
 Access control systems within the kernel can define their policies in terms of these identifiers, such that they can check access by comparing 32-bit integers rather than 384-byte keys.

 ```rust
 #[derive(Clone, Copy, Eq)]